mrfaptastic/Easy-IoT-Arduino-CC1101/README.md

 Sending message: Message #13 from device 32.
 Hello 64, I hope this message gets to you well and good.
 This message is approx 130 characters in length.
 Took 203 milliseconds to complete sendChars()
 ```

+# Credits

+This library builds upon [veonik's](https://github.com/veonik/arduino-cc1101) CC1101 library as a base, which itself it built upon the panStamp library.